General

 • Attachments are always Base64 encoded in XML message

 • Empty elements don't need to be given in the XML message.
-For example in edit request the empty element is interprented as an order to delete the existing value
+For example, in edit request the empty element is interpreted as an order to update the value to blank

 • Elements have to be in the same order as in the DTD

-To be able to import Scandinavian characters (Ä, ä, Ö, ö or Å, å) the message has to be endcoded in ISO/IEC 8859-15 but xml declaration does not need to be given.
-The message should always start with <root>.
-If the scandinavian characters won work in ISO/IEC 8859-15 encoded format, the encoding can be changed to UTF-8 format.
+To be able to import Scandinavian characters (Ä, ä, Ö, ö or Å, å) the message has to be encoded in ISO/IEC 8859-15 but xml declaration does not need to be given.
+Netvisor's server side performs the necessary preprocessing for the content, so the message should always start with <root>.

 Interpretation instructions